A New Perspective on Precision and Recall for Generative Models: A Bridge Towards the Existing Literature

+A natural follow-up question is whether either variant (based on support or co-support) provides a meaningful Precision metric.
+We believe the answer is negative for both.
+The issue is that these quantities tend to saturate at $1$ even in situations where Precision should be considered low.
+Beyond the classical example of shifted Gaussians (which yields perfect Precision regardless of the shift), the example above—and slight variations of it—illustrate this limitation.

+Consider the following interpretation.
+Let $P$ be a white noise distribution over images, and let $Q$ be a Dirac distribution concentrated on a single image (e.g., a dog).
+A meaningful Precision metric should reflect whether samples from $Q$ resemble typical samples from $P$.
+Clearly, a dog image is not representative of white noise, so assigning a Precision score of $1$ would be incongruous.

+Moreover, this issue persists (albeit to a lesser extent) with the corrected formulation.
+If $Q$ is instead a narrow Gaussian centered at the dog image (i.e., the dog image slightly perturbed by a zero-mean Gaussian noise), both $Q(\supp(P))$ and $Q(\cosupp(P,Q))$ still evaluate to $1$, despite the lack of alignment with the notion of Precision.
+For this reason, we argue that extreme metrics such as $\alpha_\infty$ are not suitable estimation targets.
+Consequently, studying their convergence rates is of limited interest.
+Instead, we advocate evaluating full PR curves and, if needed, summarizing them using appropriate statistics.

-There are a few caveats that apply even to the correct version of $\alpha_\infty$.
-First, it is important to realize that this metric is impacted by the tails of $P$ and $Q$ even if they decrease very fast.
-An illuminating example corresponds to $P=\mathcal{N}(0,1)$ and $Q=\mathcal{N}(\mu,1)$.
-Whatever the value of $\mu$ (be it extremely large), it remains that $P$ and $Q$ have full co-support and therefore $\alpha_\infty(P,Q)=1$.
+More specifically, the previously mentioned caveats reflect the influence of the tails of $P$ and $Q$ on the extreme metrics, even when those tails decay very fast.
+The previous example of white-noise ($P=\mathcal N(0,\mathrm{Id})$) vs noisy-dog images ($Q=\mathcal N(x,\sigma\mathrm{Id})$) is illuminating.
+Whatever the noise scale $\sigma$ (be it extremely small), it remains that $P$ and $Q$ have full co-support and therefore $\alpha_\infty(P,Q)=1$.
 The first negative impact of this observation is that both $\alpha_\infty$ and $\beta_0$ provide a very weak characterization of the relation between $P$ and $Q$.
 The second negative impact concerns the estimation of $\alpha_\infty$: namely, the tails of $P$ and $Q$ are elusive based on empirical samples, making this extreme Precision the most challenging to evaluate.
 Both of these observations have gone unnoticed by the previous approaches starting from \citet{kynkaanniemi_ImprovedPrecisionRecall_2019} as they purposely focused on the extreme values.
 In addition to those two arguments, we would like to highlight that estimating the mass of a support is not a standard topic in machine learning.
 As a result, taking the binary classification dual standpoint brings much more useful hindsight to design estimators correctly.